ibm-cloud-docs/Cloudant/guides/mvcc.md

 ### Get conflicting revisions
 {: #get-conflicting-revisions-mvcc}

-You identify documents with with conflicts by using the `conflicts=true` option.
+You identify documents with conflicts by using the `conflicts=true` option.

 See the following example of finding documents with conflicts: